The mountain of a thousand facets

 Col de l'Iseran: one of the Alps' legendary passes.
 It links the Maurienne and Tarentaise regions, and lies at the gateway to the heart of the Vanoise National Park.
 At 2770m, it is France's highest road pass, and has become a Tour de France landmark, despite having been climbed only 6 times by the Grande Boucle.
 The Tour de l'Avenir, on the other hand, uses the pass almost every year.

-It's the most popular summer pass for cyclists in the Haute Tarentaise.
+It is the most popular summer pass for cyclists in the Haute Tarentaise.

-Cormet de Roselend: le Cormet de Roselend, whose name "Cormet" means "pass" in Savoyard dialect, was one of the last passes to be developed in the region.
+Cormet de Roselend: the Cormet de Roselend, whose name "Cormet" means "pass" in Savoyard dialect, was one of the last passes to be developed in the region.
 The road that crosses it was completed in 1970, and quickly became popular with cyclists and hikers for its spectacular views and sporting challenges.
 Of the 3 passes, it is the most frequently used by the Tour de France: 14 times since 1979.

 Col du Petit-Saint-Bernard: less well-known than the Col de l'Iseran and less used by the Tour de France (4 times), the Col du Petit Saint Bernard is nonetheless splendid.
 It is the gateway to Italy and the Val d'Aoste.
 Peaking at over 2,000m, but with a fairly light average gradient, it is a good complement to the Iseran.
-Its history, marked by the passage of Romans and pilgrims over the centuries, lends this pass a fascinating historical aura, in addition to its remarkable natural beauty.
+Its history, marked by the passage of Romans and pilgrims over the centuries, gives this pass a fascinating historical aura, in addition to its remarkable natural beauty.

-- July 05 and 06: Last Man Riding - La Rosière
+Saturday, July 4, 2026: Last Man Riding - La Rosière

 Cycling in Haute Tarentaise Vanoise